lcreteig/EyeTribe-Toolbox-for-Matlab/README.md

 EyeTribe Toolbox for Matlab
 ===========================

-This is a fork of the [EyeTribe Toolbox for Matlab](https://github.com/esdalmaijer/EyeTribe-Toolbox-for-Matlab), version 0.0.3 (03-Jun-2015)
+This is a fork of the [EyeTribe Toolbox for Matlab](https://github.com/esdalmaijer/EyeTribe-Toolbox-for-Matlab).

+Changes compared to original version 0.0.3 (03-Jun-2015):

+* Added parameter to change color of calibration stimulus
+* Added output of calibration errors to PTB window, command window, and EyeTribe log file.

 ABOUT